thomasedgemon/rpi_testing/notes.md

 or one of my one liter cluster computers, but i thought it was more interesting to enforce performance and optimization with the hardware itself. trial by c plus plus fire.

-so i bought a raspberry pi zero, which i think is the smallest sbc they make that accepts a flash drive. ill explain that in a minute. the zero has a single core 1ghz cpu and 512mb of ram and less than a mb of L1 cache.
+so i bought a raspberry pi zero, which i think is the smallest sbc they make that has wifi, which i needed in order to ssh into it. the zero has a single core 1ghz cpu and 512mb of ram and less than a mb of L1 cache.

 so the main question i wanted to answer was how much performance i could get out of an extremely small, low-powered computer, with a secondary consideration of storing all the primes it found. if you've watched my previous videos, you